-Design a parking lot using object-oriented principles.
+How to design a parking lot using object-oriented principles?

 Main Logic in Java given below